akamai/terraform-provider-akamai/docs/guides/get_started_gtm_domain.md

 The Domain itself is represented by a [`akamai_gtm_domain` resource](../resources/gtm_domain.md).
 Add this new resource block to your `akamai.tf` file after the provider block. **Note:** the domain must be the first GTM resource created as it provides operating context for all other contained objects.

 To define the entire configuration, we start by opening the resource block and giving the domain a `name`.
-In this case, we’re going to use the name "example".
+In this case, we're going to use the name "example".

 Next, we set the required (`name`, `type`) and optional (`group_id`, `contract_id`, `email_notification_list`, `comment`) arguments.

-Once you’re done, your Domain configuration should look like this:
+Once you're done, your Domain configuration should look like this:

 ```
 resource "akamai_gtm_domain" "example" {